Common tabular operations in pandas#

 Name: TEMP, dtype: float64

-As we can see, now the value in our temp Series changed from 65.5 to 30.0 although we did not make any change to it directly.
-The change happened nevertheless because the data objects were still linked to each other.
+As we can see, the value in our temp Series has changed from 23.70 to 30.00 although we did not make any change to it directly.
+The change happened because the data objects were still linked to each other.

 Dealing with missing data#

-As you may have noticed by now, we have several missing values for the temperature minimum, maximum, and difference columns (MIN, MAX, DIFF, and DIFF_MIN).
-These missing values are indicated as NaN (not-a-number).
-Having missing data in your datafile is really common situation and typically you want to deal with it somehow.
-Common procedures to deal with NaN values are to either remove them from the DataFrame or fill them with some value.
-In Pandas both of these options are really easy to do.
-Let’s first start by checking whether our data has NaN values:
+As you may have noticed by now, we have several missing values for the temperature minimum, maximum, and average columns (MIN, MAX, and TEMP).
+These missing values appear as NaN (not a number).
+Having missing data in your data file is quite common and typically you want to deal with these values somehow.
+Common procedures to deal with NaN values are to either remove them from the DataFrame or replace (fill) them with some other value.
+In pandas, both of these options are easy to do.
+Let’s first start by checking whether the data we are using has and NaN values.

 warm_temps

-As we can see, the MIN and DIFF columns are missing values at index 26.
-It is also possible to confirm this with pandas by accessing a specific Series attribute called .hasnans which can be a handy tool especially when automating some data analysis pipelines.
-Each Series (i.e. column) in the DataFrame has this attribute.
-Let’s check if MIN column contains any NaNs:
+As we can see, the MIN and TEMP columns are clearly missing values at index 82.
+It is also possible to confirm this with pandas by accessing a specific Series attribute called .hasnans, which can be a handy tool when automating a data analysis pipeline.
+Each Series (or column) in the DataFrame has this attribute.
+Let’s check whether the MIN column contains any NaN values.

 warm_temps["MIN"].hasnans